diamondzxd/samp-cargoship/README.md

 Happy Scripting! :)

-Original script by kyle, edited by TheGamer and diamondzxd mapping credits - Sursai_Kosecksi
+Original script by kyle, edited by TheGamer and diamondzxd.
+Mapping credits - Sursai_Kosecksi

 This script was briefly used in [The Pilots Life SAMP server](https://thepilotslife.com/).